seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 - `timeout`: how many seconds the Lambda will run before it times out in error.
 - `memory`: memory allocated to the Lambda, can go up to 10,240 MB.
 Number of processors increase with memory size automatically.
-- `executionMode`: determines how the report client waits for your function to finish.
-Sync - wait with connection open, Async - wait for web socket message.
-Async is the best default to not tie up your browsers network connections.
+- `executionMode`: determines how the report client waits for geoprocessing function results, defaults to async.
+Sync - wait with connection open for immediate results, Async - wait for web socket message that results are ready, then fetch.
+Sync should only be used for very fast geoprocessing functions (1-2 seconds max).
+Think of it as a performance optimization.

 You can change all these parameter values to suit your needs, but the default values are suitable for now.

-`simpleFunction` is already registered as a geoprocessing function in `project/geoprocessing.json`, along with `blankFunction` which you will learn about later.
+`simpleFunction` is already registered as a geoprocessing function in `project/geoprocessing.json`.

+Now let's look at the browser report client that invokes this function.

 ### SimpleReport

-A report client is the top-level React component for creating a report and they are located in the `src/clients` directory.
-The report client is usually responsible for the overall report layout, rendering one or more `Pages` of `Cards` in the `src/components` directory, and setting up language translation.
+A report client is a top-level React component for rendering a report in the users web browser.
+Report clients are located in the `src/clients` directory and are responsible for the layout of one or more `Card` components.
+Cards are able to invoke geoprocessing functions and display their results.

+The two report clients that come with your project are:

-- `SimpleReport.tsx` - one page report client containing a SketchAttributesCard and a SimpleCard.
+- `SimpleReport.tsx` - simple one page report client containing a SketchAttributesCard and a SimpleCard.
-- `TabReport.tsx` - more complex multi-page report layout controlled by a tab switcher component, containing a single ViabilityPage, which contains the same SimpleCard and SketchAttributesCard.
+- `TabReport.tsx` - more complex multi-page report layout controlled by a tab switcher component, so that only one page is in view at a time.

 Both these report clients are already registered in `project/geoprocessing.json`.
-To start, let's focus on `SimpleReport.tsx` and how it invokes your `simpleFunction`.
+To start, let's focus on `SimpleReport` and `SimpleCard`.

 ```jsx
 export const SimpleReport = () => {